 The Philippines is entering a demographic sweet spot where there is a rising proportion of young, consumption-driven workforce.
 With one of the fastest growing populations in the region, the Philippine market for rice consumers have grown.
-This is coupled by a rising rice per capita consumption which, as shown in Figure 2, consistently grew while declines were registered in regional peers.

 Diminishing Rice Plantation Area